storyblok/php-management-api-client/README.md

 ### Creating stories in bulk
-You can create multiple stories using the `createBulk()` method, which processes an array of stories while managing rate limits through a retry mechanism that respects the '429' status code.
+You can create multiple stories using the `createStories()` method (in the `StoryBulkApi` class), which processes an array of stories while managing rate limits through a retry mechanism that respects the '429' status code.

 For example, if you have a CSV file containing content for new stories, you can use this method to efficiently create them.